bansalakhil/stapler/docs/attachments.md

 * **setConfig**: Mutator method for setting the config property on the attachment.

 * **getConfig**: Accessor method for the config property on the attachment.
-Configuration for attachment objects are stored in a value object of type *Codesleeve\Stapler\AttachmentConfig*.
+Configuration for attachment objects are stored in a value object of type *Hollogram\Stapler\AttachmentConfig*.

 * **getQueuedForDeletion**: Accessor method for the queuedForDeletion property.